 I blocked out a day in my mum’s diary and we set off for the banks of the Thames, emerging from the underground to take in the Houses of Parliament before crossing over the river to wander along South Bank.
 There’s always so much going on - tourists swarming to take a photo of Big Ben, families lining up for the aquarium and others waiting to take a spin on the London Eye, skaters flying over curbs and street performers entertaining those weaving in and out of café tables which spill out onto the promenade – the place is alive 7 days a week, 365 days a year and I love it.
-We made a bee-line for the SouthBank Centre with tickets in hand for the Carlsten Holler: Decision, exhibition in the Hayward Gallery.
+We made a bee-line for the SouthBank Centre with tickets in hand for the Carlsten Holler: Decision, exhibition in the Hayward Gallery - even though this isn't running anymore you can ALWAYS find fun exhibitions on the South Bank.

 The sensory experience was designed to confront visitors with a series of choices as installations over 4 floors created a world where nothing was quite as it seemed.
 My favorite piece had to be the hysterial upside-down glasses which had me walking into walls and bursting into fits of giggles as Mum tried to guide me.
 The exhibition really pushed the boundaries as to what can be classified as “art” but everything we saw, touched and played with during our time elicited an emotion or opinion, which is all the brain food I needed.